10 Cancer-Fighting Foods

 The dietary fiber in whole grains may prevent bowel cancer, even when patients consume red and processed meat with saturated fats.

-Studies in breast cancer show what whole grain does in cancerous cells.
+Studies on breast cancer have demonstrated the effects of whole grains on cancerous cells.
 There’s an inhibition of proliferation and antigrowth signals triggered by whole grains.

 There’s also a modulation in the immune system, reducing inflammation and its effect on the proliferation of malignant cells.
 Whole grains may also target metastasis and reduce the migratory potential of these cells (11,12).